-When Virry VR was announced for PlayStation VR, I got kinda excited.
+When Virry VR: Feel the Wild was announced for PlayStation VR, I got kinda excited.
 Not only because they were the winner of The Webby People Choice Award 2017 in VR, but to be able to sit at home to go on an African Safari all with the help of PS VR was something that I knew would be special and yet at the same time to see where VR is headed and I wasn’t disappointed.
 Published and developed by Fountain Digital Labs Limited, you are presented with a chance to get up and close with these fascinating animals in ways that most people will never get to experience.

 Also watching the Zebras in their natural habitat while listening to the sounds that they make really shows what VR is capable of.
 But for those that may not like the Circle of Life, there is a scene where there is an animal that was eating and you learn some interesting facts about the Hyena that was new to me and I appreciate the actual facts.
 You also get Virry Club, that once you sign up for, which is free, you get 3 free months of live camera footage and while when I tried only one was working, the live cameras are not in VR, but it’s still interesting and educational to just escape to watch.

-Virry VR is out now on PSN Store and even if you might look at the pictures or see some videos or even this review and think that might not be for you, just keep in mind, some of these animals are endangered.
+Even if you might look at the pictures or see some videos or even this review and think that might not be for you, just keep in mind, some of these animals are endangered.
 A review key was provided.
 And even when my subscription ends, I plan on helping make a difference, to continue the monthly subscription of the live feeds for about $2.50 a month, which a $1.00 would then go to support the Lewa Wildlife Conservancy that will hopefully keep these beautiful animals alive for generations to come.

 In case you missed the trailer.
 Please enjoy!